mfinzi/LieConv/README.md

 # LieConv

 # Installation
-To install as a package, run `pip install git+https://github.com/mfinzi/lie-conv#egg=LieConv`.
+To install as a package, run `pip install git+https://github.com/mfinzi/LieConv#egg=LieConv`.
 Dependencies will be checked and installed from the setup.py file.

-To install the repo locally, run
+To run the scripts you will need to clone the repo and install it locally.
+You can use the commands below.
 ```
 git clone https://github.com/mfinzi/LieConv.git
 cd LieConv
 pip install -e .
 ```

-For the optional graphnets and tensorboardX you can replace the last line with `pip install -e .[GN,TBX]`
+For the optional graphnets and tensorboardX functionality you can replace the last line with `pip install -e .[GN,TBX]`

 # Dependencies